DPGAlliance/dpg-resources/docs/eligibility/impact-breath.md

 |---|---|
 | Open web platform | A widely used open-source content management system adopted by government digital services, civil society organisations, and NGOs globally.
 While not SDG-specific, its breadth of adoption in public-interest contexts supports SDG 17 (partnerships) and SDG 10 (inclusion) goals.
 Justification required. |
 | Open operating system | A freely available OS used by students, researchers, public institutions, and civil society organisations in low-resource environments.
 Contributes to digital access goals (SDG 9, SDG 17) by enabling open infrastructure at scale.
 Justification required. |

+> [!NOTE]
+> For solutions in this quadrant, reviewers should ask: *Does this tool, by virtue of its widespread adoption and open nature, meaningfully contribute to the conditions under which SDG outcomes are achieved — even if that contribution is indirect?* High-breadth solutions with only weak or speculative societal relevance should not qualify on breadth alone.

 ---